 Instructions

-- Preheat oven to 375 degrees.
-Line a 13- x 9-inch pan with heavy duty foil and place the pork in the pan.
+- Preheat oven to 375 degrees F. Line a 13- x 9-inch pan with heavy duty foil and place the pork in the pan.

-- In a small bowl combine garlic, olive oil, sage, salt,and pepper.
+- In a small bowl combine the garlic, olive oil, sage, salt, and pepper.
 Rub the mixture all over both tenderloins.
-Bake in the preheated oven for 20 minutes.
+Bake in the preheated oven for 15 minutes.

-- Return pork to the oven and continue to cook for an additional 15 minutes or until the internal temperature of the thickest tenderloin has reached 150 degrees F when tested with an instant read thermometer.
-Remove it from the oven, tent the pan with foil, and allow it to rest for a few minutes.
+- Return the pork tenderloins to the oven and continue to cook for an additional 15 minutes or until the internal temperature of the thickest tenderloin has reached a minimum of 145 degrees F and no more than 150 degrees F when tested with an instant read thermometer.
+Remove it from the oven, tent the pan with foil, and allow it to rest for 5 minutes.

-- Slice each tenderloin into 1-inch slices and return them to the foil-lined pan with the pan juices.
-Warm the remaining glaze slightly over low heat and pour over sliced pork.
-Stir a little to mix with pan juices.
+- Slice each tenderloin into 1-inch medallions and return them to the foil-lined pan with the pan juices.
+Warm the remaining glaze slightly over LOW heat and pour it over sliced pork.
+Serve immediately.

 Nutrition